Our variable tariff prices.

 The best type of tariff for you will depend on your circumstances and preferences.
 Suppose you are comfortable with the risk of your energy bills going up.
 In that case, a variable tariff may be a good option for you.
 However, if you prefer certainty and want to avoid the possibility of unexpected price increases, a fixed tariff may be a better choice.

-Here are some factors to consider when choosing between a variable and fixed energy tariff:
+Here are some factors to consider when choosing between a variable and fixed energy tariff.

-• Your risk tolerance: Are you comfortable with the risk of your energy bills going up?
+Are you comfortable with the risk of your energy bills going up?

-• Your energy use patterns: Do you have a relatively stable energy use pattern?
+Do you have a relatively stable energy use pattern?

-• Your budget: Are you looking for the lowest possible energy bills?
+Are you looking for the lowest possible energy bills?

-• Your prediction of energy prices: Do you think that energy prices are likely to rise or fall in the future?
+Do you think that energy prices are likely to rise or fall in the future?

-It is always a good idea to compare prices from different energy suppliers before choosing a tariff.
+It's always a good idea to compare prices from different energy suppliers before choosing a tariff.
 You can use price comparison websites to compare tariffs and find the best deal for you.

 Economy 7 and Economy 10 tariffs.

-Economy 7 and Economy 10 are time-of-use (TOU) tariffs that offer cheaper electricity rates during off-peak hours and higher rates during peak hours.
+Economy 7 and Economy 10 are time of use (TOU) tariffs that offer cheaper electricity rates during off-peak hours and higher rates during peak hours.
 They are typically used by households that are happy to use a large proportion of their electricity at night.

 Economy 7.